At Truth Legal we have specialist lawyers who can handle your care home injury compensation claim.

 All of these are nightmare situations, if you have entrusted your loved one into the care of others.

-To successfully claim for injuries sustained in a care home or nursing home, it must be shown that the home or its employees were negligent in their care towards your loved one.
+To successfully make a compensation claim for injuries sustained in a care home or nursing home, it must be shown that the home or its employees were negligent in their care towards your loved one.

-To establish negligence, it must be proved that:
+To establish care home negligence, it must be proved that:

 A care home automatically owes a duty of care to all of its residents.
 It is also responsible for the actions of the staff it employs.
 As such, establishing that a duty of care exists is very unlikely to be a problem.

 Proving the other two steps is often more significant to a claim’s success.
-However, Truth Legal has years of experience in making successful personal injury claims.
+However, Truth Legal has years of experience in making successful care home compensation claims.
 We will tenaciously fight your cause to achieve a fair result.
 We are based in Harrogate but have a presence in York, London and Manchester.
 No matter where you might be, we pride ourselves on giving all of our clients an exceptional service, provided by personal injury solicitors, not paralegals in a call centre.

-However, there are situations in which you can make a claim on a loved one’s behalf:
+However, there are situations in which you can make a compensation claim on a loved one’s behalf:

-When a loved one in a care home has suffered an injury they might not want the ‘hassle’ of bringing a claim, or may want to avoid ‘making a fuss’.
+When a loved one in a care home has suffered an injury they might not want the ‘hassle’ of bringing a care home compensation claim, or may want to avoid ‘making a fuss’.
 This is perfectly understandable.

 The fact is: if sub-standard care or other mistreatment has caused your loved one an injury, they deserve to be compensated.
 Shouldn’t those who have caused the pain and suffering be held to account for what they have done?
 Shouldn’t they be given a strong incentive to ensure that this should not be allowed to happen to anyone else?